harrisony/home-assistant-nsw-rural-fire-service-fire-danger/README.md

-# NSW Rural Fire Service - Fire Danger
+# NSW Rural Fire Service/ACT Emergency Services Agency - Fire Danger

-The NSW Rural Fire Service provides an [XML feed](http://www.rfs.nsw.gov.au/feeds/fdrToban.xml) that contains the fire danger details for today and tomorrow for districts in the state.
+The NSW Rural Fire Service provides an [XML feed](http://www.rfs.nsw.gov.au/feeds/fdrToban.xml) that contains the fire danger details for today and tomorrow for districts in the state as well as the ACT.

-This custom component is implemented as a simple sensor that fetches the feed and stores all details of the configured district.
-You can then use template sensors to present these details in Home Assistant.
+While the Australian Capital Territory is included in the NSW RFS feed, it has in the past failed to include total fire bans declared by the ACT Emergency Services Agency (ESA).

+This fork builds upon the work of @exxamalte to return correct ACT information and makes some more opinionated changes in regards to sensors.

 ## Installation